timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ### **Number of yards run in game for passing plays, by player and game**

-To get this data, use the following query which pulls yard data from the continuous aggregate and then joins that on the player table to get player details.
+Use this query to get the yard data from the continuous aggregate.
+You can then join that on the player table to get player details.

 ```sql
 SELECT a.player_id, display_name, SUM(yards) AS yards, gameid